-While the ultimate fulfillment will be associated with the Messianic Kingdom, the initial regathering back to Israel’s ancient homeland is well underway today.
+While the ultimate fulfillment will be associated with the Messianic Kingdom, the initial regathering back to Israel’s ancestral homeland is well underway.
 There is a progression to the prophecy of Ezekiel that is unfolding before our eyes.
 Amazingly, many are making aliyah even during the sequestering of the corona pandemic

 For two millennia, the Jewish people were scattered across the globe.
 In the late 1800s, however, a Zionist vision began to blossom in the Jewish community through men like Leon Pinsker, Rabbi Hirsch Kalisher and Theodore Herzl, the father of Zionism.

 Simultaneously at the turn of the 20th century, Bible-believing Christians began recognizing and acting upon the centrality of Israel in God’s purposes.
 Christian Zionists in Great Britain like Lord Anthony Ashley Cooper, Earl of Shaftsbury, Lord James Balfour and David Lloyd-George were instrumental in reestablishing the Jewish people in their God-given homeland.
 They were men who held a deep reverence and love for the Bible.

 Both streams of Zionism converged in the rebirth of the modern nation in 1948.
 Miraculously after more than seven decades, the Jewish people continue to return to their ancient homeland.
 As of December 31, 2019, the Jewish community in Israel is nearly 6.8 million strong out of a total population of some 9 million according to Israel’s Central Bureau of Statistics.